 Also, adding underlay can help level out minor imperfections on the subfloor, ensuring a smoother installation process.

-Those with chilly climates might consider underlay to improve thermal insulation.
+Those with chilly climates might consider an underlay to improve thermal insulation.
 This could make the floor feel warmer, especially in those frosty Kiwi winters.

-Overall, the decision to use added underlay will depend on specific needs.
+Overall, the decision to use an added underlay will depend on specific needs.
 Factors like existing subfloor conditions and personal preferences on sound and warmth may sway your choice.